 The southern stretch of N.C.
 12 parallels The Graveyard of the Atlantic, where more than 5,000 ships have been lost to current, shoals and German submarines.
 The navigation hazards spurred the construction of Chicamacomico Life-Saving Station in Rodanthe in 1874.
 It played a role in two of the biggest maritime rescues, including 42 sailors from the Mirlo, which was sunk by a torpedo in 1918.
 Tour the buildings and experience life for the forerunners of today’s Coast Guardsmen through stories, photos and artifacts, including the surfboat used in the Mirlo rescue.

-Cape Hatteras National Seashore, which stretches from Oregon Inlet to Ocracoke Island, is where the pirate Blackbeard pillaged and met his fate.
-Today, recreation reigns.
-The warm waters and winds create conditions right for riding kiteboards.
-The wide beaches are perfect for walks and driving vehicles capable of going off-road (i.e., 4-wheel drive), either yours or rented locally.
-You’ll need a permit, which can be purchased online, and to obey rules.
-It’s an exciting way to find surf-fishing spots or watch wildlife.
+Cape Hatteras National Seashore, which stretches from Oregon Inlet to Ocracoke Island, is where the infamous pirate Blackbeard pillaged and met his fate.
+Today, it's all about fun.
+The warm waters and winds create conditions perfect for riding kiteboards.
+The wide beaches are ideal for walks and driving off-road vehicles (can be rented locally).
+If you use your own car, just be sure to buy a permit beforehand online.

-The seashore is home to the Outer Bank’s most recognizable landmark: Cape Hatteras Lighthouse.
+The seashore is home to the Outer Banks' most recognizable landmark: Cape Hatteras Lighthouse.
 It’s a strenuous climb up 257 steps to the balcony, but you’re rewarded with spectacular views, especially during monthly full moon tours.
-There’s also plenty to see if you choose to stay at the base of the lighthouse.
+(Please note: The lighthouse is currently closed for climbing due to ongoing restoration efforts.)
+There’s also plenty to see if you choose to simply stay at the base of the lighthouse.
 Museum of the Sea exhibits fill the double keeper’s cottage, and some depict the lighthouse’s incredible move in 1999.
-Across the parking lot is one of the seashore’s three lifeguard-patrolled beaches.
-The average air temperature reaches the 70s in late April, so feeling sand between your toes usually happens before swimming.
+Across the parking lot is one of the seashore’s three lifeguarded beaches.

 This article was produced in partnership with Outer Banks Visitors Bureau.